trezzuri/erpnext-docs/docs/en/accounts/promotional-scheme.md

 ## 5. How to configure a Promotional Scheme (Examples)

-Let's understand how to configure a promotional scheme in ERPNext using some examples.
+Let's understand how to configure a promotional scheme in SOMA using some examples.

 ### 5.1 Mixed Conditions Schemes